frontenddogma/web-development-glossary/manuscript/c.md

 Cross-Site Request Forgery
 : A type of malicious exploit of a website where unauthorized commands are transmitted from a user that the web application trusts.
 There are many ways in which a malicious website can transmit such commands; specially-crafted image elements, hidden forms, and JavaScript XMLHttpRequests, for example, can all work without the user’s interaction or even knowledge.
 Unlike cross-site scripting (XSS), which exploits the trust a user has for a particular site, CSRF exploits the trust that a site has in a user’s browser.&nbsp;[†](#w-csrf)

+Cross-Site Script Inclusion
+: A vulnerability which uses the circumstance that a script referenced through a `script` element is exempt from the same-origin policy, as scripts need to work across domains.
+An attacker may access and use what is being loaded using the respective script, and thus leaked across origins.

 Cross-Site Scripting
 : A type of computer security vulnerability typically found in web applications.
 XSS enables attackers to inject client-side scripts into web pages viewed by other users.
 A cross-site scripting vulnerability may be used by attackers to bypass access controls such as the same-origin policy.&nbsp;[†](#w-xss)